atc-net/atc/docs/CodeDoc/Atc.Rest/Atc.Rest.Options.md

 - 'common' (any organization and personal accounts)
 - 'organizations' (any organization)
 - 'consumers' (Microsoft personal accounts)
+- 'adfs' (For on-prem ADFS)
 */
 "TenantId": "common",
-"Audience": "[App Identifier URI of the Azure AD App Registration]" }
+"Audience": "[App Identifier URI of the Azure AD App Registration]" "Issuer": "[The token iss claim also specified as the access_token_issuer from the OpenID configuration]" }
 ```